Industry Insights

 AI and the Power to Reshape Laboratory Revenue Cycle Management

-LigoLab CEO Suren Avunjian, a recognized thought leader in the pathology lab software and laboratory informatics space, participated in the CLP article and emphasized the transformative potential of AI in revolutionizing the laboratory billing process in the coming year.
+LigoLab CEO Suren Avunjian, a recognized thought leader in the pathology lab software and laboratory informatics space, contributed to the CLP article and emphasized the transformative potential of AI in revolutionizing the laboratory billing process in the coming year.

 Automation for Data Entry and ICD/CPT Coding:

-- AI-powered systems can automatically populate and extract relevant information from laboratory information systems and assign appropriate ICD and CPT codes for enhanced lab billing.
+- AI-powered systems can automatically populate and extract relevant information from laboratory information systems (LIS lab applications) and assign appropriate ICD and CPT codes for enhanced lab billing.
 AI algorithms and Machine Learning (ML) technology can learn from historical data to improve coding accuracy with every case.

 Interpretation of Contracts and Rule Building for Payer Management: